 Any hard substrate communities located in deep water would be particularly sensitive to impacts from OCS activities restulting in bottom disturbances and increased turbidity.
 Such impacts to these habitats could permanently prevent recolonization by similar organisms requiring hard substrate.
-The IPFs associated with the proposed activities in De Soto Canyon Block 221 that could affect deepwater benthic communities include physical impacts from: (1) well emplacement activities; (2) drilling discharges, including cuttings and drilling muds; and (3) seafloor blowouts without an oil spill during well drilling or emplacement of subsea infrastructure.
+The IPFs associated with the proposed activities on Ewing Bank Blocks 962 and 963 that could affect deepwater benthic communities include physical impacts from: (1) well emplacement activities; (2) drilling discharges, including cuttings and drilling muds; and (3) seafloor blowouts without an oil spill during well drilling or emplacement of subsea infrastructure.

 If selected, Alternative 1, the No Action Alternative, would result in the operator not undertaking the proposed activities as described in the plan.
-Therefore, the IPFs to deepwater benthic communities would not occur.
+Therefore, site-specific IPFs to deepwater benthic communities would not occur.
 For example, there would be no well emplacement activities that could result in physical damage to the deepwater benthic communities or their substrates, no drilling discharges that could result in burial of the organisms, or no burial due to a blowout.
+Activities related to previously issued leases and permits (as well as those that may be issued in the future under a separate decision) related to the OCS activities would not increase.
+The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas related activity as described in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO and routine, accidental, and cumulative impacts would still occur from other activities.

-If selected, Alternative 2, the Proposed Action as Submitted with Conditions of Approval as required under the NMFS 2020 BO, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
+If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities as requested and in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), and conditions of approval as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and FWS that concluded on April 20, 2018 (FWS 2018 BO).
+However, no additional, site-specific mitigation and monitoring measures would be required by BOEM or NMFS.
 Examples of potential impacts to possible deepwater benthic communities include, but are not limited to, damage from well emplacement activities, smothering from drilling discharges, possible sedimentation and/or oil contamination from a blowout, and crushing or burial from emplacement of subsea infrastructure.
 Because the operator is required to follow all existing lease stipulations as well as the applicable regulations as clarified by NTLs (the operator reaffirmed compliance in its plan as cited above), conditions outlined in the following analyses related to NTL No. 2009-G40 will result in reducing the probability of impacts to deepwater benthic communities.